 What Is Open in Costa Rica Right Now During COVID-19?

 Due to the driving restrictions, most businesses close at 10 PM on weekdays and 8-9 PM on the weekends.
 Banks are open and ATM’s are available.
-Stores like clothing, souvenirs and shoes are open with maximum 50% capacity.
+Stores like clothing, souvenirs and shoes are open with maximum 50% capacity and mandatory masks.

 Accommodation and Lodging

-All hotels may now operate at 100% with a 50% maximum capacity in common areas like restaurants and swimming pool.
-Most hotels are open now and the bigger hotels and resorts plan to open in November if they haven’t already.
+All hotels can operate at 100% with a 50% maximum capacity in common areas like restaurants and swimming pool.

 Restaurants and Bars